William-PanWei/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt/draft-ietf-ipsecme-ikev2-sa-ts-payloads-opt.md

 Some implementations allow sending rekey messages with a different set of Traffic Selectors or cryptographic parameters in response to a configuration update.
 IKEv2 [RFC7296] states this "SHOULD NOT" be done.
 But if there is a configuration change that changes the Traffic Selectors, cryptographic parameters, or other properties of the SA, the regular rekey should be used to make the configuration change active, since the optimized rekey can't express such changes.

-Two peers' PFS policy and KE method configurations MUST be the same, otherwise, the rekey (regardless of regular or optimized way) of the initial Child SA created in the IKE_AUTH exchange would fail.
+Two peers MUST have the same PFS policy and contain mutally acceptable KE method(s), otherwise, the rekey (regardless of regular or optimized way) of the initial Child SA created in the IKE_AUTH exchange would fail.
 This issue is also discussed in detail in {{-child-pfs}}.

 # Security Considerations